Choosing a default super fund

 What is a default super fund?

-A default super fund is what you pay your employees’ super into if:
+A default super fund is the fund you choose to pay your employees' super into if they don't:

 • have a stapled super fund.